sparkfun/EL_Sequencer/README.md

 -------------------
 * **/Firmware** - Example Arduino sketches
 * **/Hardware** - All Eagle design files (.brd, .sch)
+* **/Production** - Test bed files and production panel files

 License Information
 -------------------
-The hardware is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+The hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
-All other code is open source so please feel free to do anything you want with it; you buy me a beer if you use this and we meet someday ([Beerware license](http://en.wikipedia.org/wiki/Beerware)).

-test2
+The code is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

+Distributed as-is; no warranty is given.